-A Board of Variance can determine if compliance with certain provisions of the zoning bylaw would cause undue hardship due to individual site circumstances, and if so, it may grant a minor variance from full compliance with the bylaw.
-Such a variance cannot vary the permitted uses and density established by zoning, substantially affect adjacent landowners, adversely affect the natural environment, or result in inappropriate development of the site or defeat the intent of the bylaws. conflict with covenants, land use contracts, or floodplain or heritage protection provisions.
-A decision of the BoV in granting a minor variance is final and cannot be appealed to the courts except on matters of legal interpretation.
+If a BoV determines that compliance with certain provisions of the zoning bylaw would cause undue hardship due to individual site circumstances, it may grant a minor variance from full compliance with the bylaw.
+Such a variance cannot vary the permitted uses and density established by zoning; substantially affect adjacent landowners; adversely affect the natural environment; result in inappropriate development of the site; defeat the intent of the bylaws; or conflict with covenants, land use contracts, or floodplain or heritage protection provisions.
+A BoV decision granting a minor variance is final and cannot be appealed to the courts except on matters of legal interpretation.